loftwah/shop.grindmodecypher.com/wp-content/plugins/checkout-fees-for-woocommerce/readme.txt

 3. Go to "WooCommerce > Settings > Payment Gateway Based Fees and Discounts".

 == Changelog ==

+= 2.7.0 - 12/07/2022 =
+* Fix - Plugin strings are not getting translated according to the User's selected language.
+* Fix - The fees should be applied after calculating the discounted price.
+* Fix - Credit Card Details Fields are becoming invisible on the payment page.
+* Fix - Compatibility with WooCommerce Subscriptions plugin.
+* Fix - Discount is applied multiple times when customers try to pay for the order.

 = 2.6.4 - 28/09/2021 =
 * Fix - Zero priced products were showing the discount in the payment gateway info table on the product page.
 This is fixed now.